SOUTH CHINA TIGER

 From that starting point the project takes direction.
 Li Quan and her team managed to get permission from the local government to move tigers from zoos in China to a 30,000-hectare private reserve in South Africa, a place called the Laohu Valley Reserve.
 The plan was to recreate a natural scene where tigers can live and hunt, a territory where they can become fearless predators, thus recovering the qualities that their ancestors had given them.

 The ambitious Save China’s Tigers project came to life, the first cats to set foot on African soil were Cathay and Hope.
 Then came one of the greatest triumphs of all, the birth of Hulooo, the first tiger from South China to have been born outside the Asian country.
 His brothers and cousins followed, gradually increasing in number the small colony.

 It is worth emphasizing that the path was not easy at all.
 Li Quan knew and knows how to face harsh criticism from other organizations, personal attacks and strong opposition to her dream.
 But not all were baseless criticism of the project, there are valid reasons that question the future of the South China tiger and its survival; factors such as: the importance of having a minimum number of them that provide a wide genetic variation, a territory in China that truly protects cats, and an environmental system in itself capable of supporting a significant population.
 Still, as long as there is hope, Li Quan and Save China’s Tigers will do their best to save the icon of the Asian giant, the root of all tigers, the South China tiger.
-If you want to know more about the project, watch this video or visit their website here.
+If you want to know more about the project visit their website here.

 WHY ARE THEY IN DANGER OF EXTINCTION?